brucex11/electronix_linearckts_thomas/run/chap03/README_Chap03.md

 ## Examples
-1.1.6: Use the unit step function to describe the signal in Fig. 1.16a., textbook page 84
+3.6: Use the unit step function to describe the signal in Fig. 1.16a., textbook page 84
-* example/exam1_01_06
+* example/exam1_06
 * keywords: `ramp  unit_step  heaviside  sum_of_signals`

-heaviside:
-* chap01/example/heaviside
-* keywords: `ramp  unit_step  heaviside`

-ramp:
-* chap01/example/ramp
-* keywords: `ramp  unit_step  heaviside`

 ## Exercises
+3.6: Use the unit step function to describe the signal in Fig. 1.16a., textbook page 84
+* exercise/exer3_06
+* keywords: `XXX`

 ## Problems
+3.1: Use the unit step function to describe the signal in Fig. 1.16a., textbook page 84
+* exercise/prob3_01
+* keywords: `XXX`